 Talk to the 3rd-party’s insurer and arrange for an inspection before repairs

-Arrange a meeting with the 3rd party’s insurer to inspect your vehicle.
+Arrange a meeting with the other party’s insurer to inspect your vehicle.
 They will have about two days to check it before you send it for repairs.

 Don’t send the vehicle for repairs until they are finished and have sent it the documentation to cover the costs.
 There are two different options for filing the claim, which depends on if it’s confirmed that the driver is at fault.

-Take your car to the 3rd party’s Approved Reporting Center or Authorized Workshop for needed repairs only if the person’s fault is confirmed.
+Take your car to their Approved Reporting Center or Authorized Workshop for needed repairs only if the person’s fault is confirmed.

-If it isn’t, you will need to contact your insurer to help you cooperate with the third party’s insurer.
+If it isn’t, you will need to contact your insurer to help you cooperate with the other party’s insurer.

 Proceed with the repairs after the inspection

-If the third-party’s fault is confirmed, you will have to pay for the repairs yourself.
+If the other party’s fault is confirmed, you will have to pay for the repairs yourself first.

 However, if the error is accepted, you can go ahead with repairs, and the workshop will send in your claim to cover the costs.